 \section{Results}

 Experimentally, through looking for time correlated events between the two spectral bands seen in Fig.~\ref{Fig.1}(b) and then by recording the two corresponding x-pixel/wavelength of the correlated photons, a JSI plot can be made.
 A typical JSI experimentally measured after the BS at a path length difference of $\Delta z=0.048$\,mm is shown in Fig.~\ref{Fig.2}(a).
+When averaging the coincidence events across the entire spectrum at this $\Delta z$, as done in conventional time-only correlation measurements, no photon bunching can yet be observed to identify the presence of HOM interference.
+Therefore, to observe HOM interference at larger $\Delta z$ with only time correlation measurements, narrow spectral bandpass filter will need to be used.
+However, with the addition of spectral-correlation measurements, the presence of HOM inteference can be identified at a much larger $\Delta z$ through the observation of the interference fringes in the JSI plot.
 The cross-section along the bright central band of the experimentally measured JSI as a function of $\Delta z$ is shown in Fig.~\ref{Fig.2}(b).
 We see fast oscillations in the coincidence rate when away from $\Delta z=0$ and no coincidences at $\Delta z=0$.
 The corresponding theoretical JSI, calculated from the integrand of Eq.~\ref{HOMJSI}, are shown in Fig.~\ref{Fig.2}(c) and (d).
-Very Good agreement is seen between the experimental results and theory.
+Very good agreement is seen between the experimental results and theory.